danny460/blog/src/markdown-notes/operating-systems/01-process-and-thread.md

 > In user mode, the process table is visible to normal users under `/proc` directory.

 ### Zombie process
 This is a concept for Unix-like systems.
 A process is a zombie process if it has completed execution (via `exit` system call) but still has an entry in the process table, in terminated states.

-`SIGCHLD`
+The cause is that the parent process doesn't ignore nor handle the `SIGCHLD` signal.

+If the zombie process's parent exit, the zombie process will become orphan and adopt by the init process.
+Then it's entry can be cleared.
+However, in case of a long running parent process, zombie process entry can't be removed and will consume system resources.

+1. handle SIGCHLD properly
+2. fork twice and kill parent.

+## Scheduling
+FCFS
+SJF